qri-io/rfcs/text/0017-define_dataset_creation.md

 An early Qri user recently gave us some feedback:

 > when I was writing a transformation, it wasn't super clear what needed to happen in the sky file and what needed to happen in the dataset.yml.
 I started out with both and had to deal with a bunch of errors which stemmed from (I think) me accidentally specifying things in both places or in the wrong place.
 In particular I wasn't sure what runs first.
 For example, does the ds in the transformation know the schema specified in dataset.yml or does qri check the output of transform against the specified schema?
+> -- @mbattifarano

 What I'm hearing is Qri doesn't have clear mental model of what will happen when the user runs `qri new` or  `qri save`.
 In some ways this makes sense, Qri is brand new.
 For that same reason it's important to introduce a consistent, digestable mental model as early as possible.

+The ambiguity around what goes in the transform and what goes in the dataset.yaml is difficult to decipher when it's not clear which is "processing first".
+We should make it clear that the details of dataset.yaml are processed onto the dataset _before_ the skylark file, but validation happens after.

 To properly respond to this feedback, we need to clearly document _how outside data gets into Qri_ in a way that becomes natural with practice.
 Ideally this process has as few exceptions & "gotchas" as possible.
 While defining such a mental model, we've come up with changes that have